PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/fundamentals/07-the-app-class/+page.md

 ## App structure
-As you should know by now, a Bagatell app consists of different pages.
-However, that is not enough for a Bagatell app to work.
+As you should know by now, a Bagawork app consists of different pages.
+However, that is not enough for a Bagawork app to work.
 For example, the computer would have no idea about which of your pages that should be shown to the user first (when the app starts), so something more is needed.
-Therefor, a Bagatell app also consists of an `App` class.
+Therefor, a Bagawork app also consists of an `App` class.